google/cel-spec/doc/langdef.md

 MapInits       = Expr ":" Expr {"," Expr ":" Expr} ;
 ```

+Implementations are required to support at least 250 levels of recursion in
+parsing, but may reject programs that exceed that limit.

 This grammar corresponds to the following operator precedence and associativity:

 Precedence | Operator        | Description                    | Associativity